 Each issue so is jam-packed with references to bands and music that a 'crib sheet' is included in the back.
 This is often one of the most entertaining bits of the comic, as its tone is very personal and informal.

 - Anthropomorphic Personification: Britannia, mod-goddess of Britpop; herself an aspect of The Goddess (also called The Feminine Principle), who embodies femininity in general.

-- Berserk Button: Do not do magic at Seth Bingo's club night.
+- Berserk Button: Seth Bingo has several: Do not do magic at his club night.
+Do not request records with male vocals or The Pipettes' "Pull Shapes".
 Also, don't say Girls Aloud aren't a real band, or he will destroy every thought you've ever had.

 - British English: Well, it's written by two Brits and takes place in Bristol, Bath and London.

 - Came Back Wrong: The goddess Britannia's resurrection doesn't change the fact that she's been rotting since Britpop died.

 - Deadpan Snarker: Almost all of the main cast of The Singles Club.
 Special mention goes to Laura, however, as she manages to be a Deadpan Snarker while speaking almost exclusively via quotes from songs and writers.